 Length of Stay and Right to Work for the Unmarried Partner

 The conditions and length of stay are determined by the type of visa the main visa applicant is applying for.
 Or the current immigration status of the main visa holder.

 Please speak to your Breytenbachs consultant for more information.

 Indefinite Leave to Remain

 If your leave to remain is based on the main applicant’s Ancestral visa, the dependency visa will be granted for the duration of the ancestral visa.
 One can then apply for Indefinite Leave to Remain (ILR) with the ancestral visa holder.
-However, once ILR has been obtained, you will not be able to apply for British Citizenship until you have completed five years residence in the UK.
+However, once ILR has been obtained, you will not be able to apply for British Citizenship until you have completed five years of residence in the UK.

 Unmarried partners based on Tier 1 & 2 are granted for the duration of the main permit holders’ visa.
 Unmarried partners under Tier1 & 2 must complete five years as a dependent if the application is processed after 9 July 2012.
-Those based on British citizens are granted for 30 months, after which one make an application for an extension of another 30 months.
+Those based on British citizens are granted for 30 months, after which one makes an application for an extension of another 30 months.
 This extension should take the applicant to the qualifying period of 60 months for indefinite leave to remain in the UK.

 Breytenbachs have a team of highly qualified consultants who will be able to assist with your unmarried partner visa.
 Using Breytenbachs will increase your chances of success!
 Contact us today for more information.